Cumaean Sibyl: Ancient Roman prophecies

 The books were thereafter kept in the Temple of Jupiter on the Capitoline Hill, Rome, to be consulted only in emergencies.
 The temple burned down in the 80s BC, and the books with it, necessitating a re-collection of Sibylline prophecies from all parts of the empire (Tacitus 6.12).
 These were carefully sorted and those determined to be legitimate were saved in the rebuilt temple.
 The Emperor Augustus had them moved to the Temple of Apollo on the Palatine Hill, where they remained for most of the remaining Imperial Period.

-The Cumaean Sibyl is featured in the works of various Roman authors, including Virgil (the Eclogues, the Aeneid), Ovid (the Metamorphoses) and Petronius (the Satyricon).
+The Cumaean Sibyl features in the works of various Roman authors, including Virgil (the Eclogues, the Aeneid), Ovid (Book 14 of the Metamorphoses) and Petronius (the Satyricon).

 Stories recounted in Virgil's Aeneid

-The Cumaean Sibyl prophesied by “singing the fates” and writing on oak leaves.
-These would be arranged inside the entrance of her cave, but if the wind blew and scattered them, she would not help to reassemble the leaves and recreate the original prophecy.
+The Cumaean Sibyl prophesied by "singing the fates" and writing on oak leaves.
+These were arranged inside the entrance of her cave, but if the wind blew and scattered them, she would not help reassemble the leaves to recreate the original prophecy.

 The Sibyl was a guide to the underworld (Hades), whose entrance lay at the nearby crater of Avernus.
-Aeneas employed her services before his descent to the lower world to visit his dead father Anchises, but she warned him that it was no light undertaking:
+Aeneas employed her services before his descent to the lower world to visit his dead father, Anchises, but she warned him that it was no light undertaking:

 The Sibyl acts as a bridge between the worlds of the living and the dead (cf. concept of liminality).
 She shows Aeneas the way to Avernus and teaches him what he needs to know about the dangers of their journey.